 An ugly and short lady looks defiantly to you surrounded by a background of colorful brushstrokes evoking a swirl of movement behind her.
 She was one of the performers of a popular freak show in Paris.
 This painting represents really well the excitement of the young Picasso during his first months in the city of lights.

-This is my personal Top #1 of my Picasso Blue Period paintings list of favorites.
-Economical problems, homesickness, inability to speak French and the suicide of his best friend took Picasso into a depression.
 He tries to exorcise it by using blue colors: you have guessed right, it is the Blue Period.
 This beggar of elongated face and limbs that remind us of the style of El Greco is probably one of the best examples.

 Person with fruit bowl